Klavdiya Nikolayeva

-Klavdiya Ivanovna Nikolayeva (Клавдия Ивановна Николаева; 13 June 1893 – 28 December 1944) was a Russian revolutionary, syndicalist, feminist, Old Bolshevik and Soviet politician.
+Klavdiya Ivanovna Nikolayeva (Клавдия Ивановна Николаева; 13 June 1893 – 28 December 1944) was a Russian revolutionary, trade unionist, feminist, Old Bolshevik and Soviet politician.
+She was the second woman elected to the Bolshevik Secretariat (13th term), serving as a Candidate Member.

 Early life

 The daughter of a Saint Petersburg labourer and a laundress, Nikolayeva worked as a nanny from an early age.
-After finishing elementary education she worked in a printing press, where her activism began.
+After finishing elementary education she worked in a printing house, where her activism began.
 She wrote for the journal Rabotnitsa (Working Woman).
 She was arrested for the first time in 1908, at the age of 15, being arrested three more times by tsarist authorities and exiled twice.

 Pre-revolution Bolshevik activism

 She became a member of the Russian Social Democratic Labour Party (RSDLP) in 1909, and was a Bolshevik, while also engaging in work within the printing union.
 While exiled in the village of Kazatchinskoe, in the Yeniseysky District, she was appointed head of the local RSDLP committee.

 Revolutionary and politician

 After the February Revolution, she returned to Petrograd (Saint Petersburg) and became editor of Rabotnitsa, 'which played crucial role in organizing women and rallying them to Bolshevik Party'.
 She participated in the October Revolution.
 From 1918 she headed the women's section of the Petrograd branch of the Communist Party of the Soviet Union (CPSU), as well as its department of agitation and propaganda.

 She chaired the First Conference of Working Women.
 In 1924 she became head of the Zhenotdel (the women's department of the Secretariat of the Central Committee of the Communist Party of the Soviet Union), after Alexandra Kollontai and Sofia Smidovich.

 She was close to the United Opposition and Grigory Zinoviev, whom she openly supported at the 15th Congress of the All-Union Communist Party (Bolsheviks).
 With Zinoviev's failure against Stalin, she lost her job in the Zhenotdel, but maintained activity within the party.
 In 1928 she headed the department of agitation and propaganda of the North Caucasus Committee.
 From 1930 to 1933, she was a member of the Organisational Bureau of the CPSU Central Committee, heading the department of agitation and mass campaigns.
 Following this, she became deputy secretary of the regional committees of the West Siberian Krai Party (1933) and Ivanovo Oblast.

 From 1936 she was secretary of the Central Trade Union Council.

 She was a member of the Central Committee of the Communist Party of the Soviet Union from 1924 to 1925 and, from 1934, a member of the Central Executive Committee of the Soviet Union; Member of the Supreme Soviet from 1937 to 1944; and member of the Supreme Soviet's Praesidium from 1938 to 1944.